TimHanel00/haseongpu/docs/source/pythonInterface.rst

 * Type: ``unsigned``
 * Description:
-  Selects which cladding to use.
+  Selects the cells, which will be treated as being part of the cladding-region.

 ``claddingAbsorption``
 ^^^^^^^^^^^^^^^^^^^^^^

 * Type: ``float``
 * Description:
-  Absorption coefficient of the cladding.
+  Absorption coefficient of the cladding - only applied to cladding cells.
+  Positive values reduce ray-contribution, a value of ``0`` leaves them unchanged, and negative values amplify them.

 ``useReflections``
 ^^^^^^^^^^^^^^^^^^